The Best Wireless Router Review & Buyers Guide

 What Is A Wireless Router?

-A wireless router combines the functions of a traditional router and a wireless access point to create a wireless network.
+A wireless router (also known as wifi router) combines the functions of a traditional router and a wireless access point to create a wireless network.
 It connects to the Internet through a wired local area network (WLAN), wireless-only LAN, or a mixed wired and wireless network.
 Once connected to the Internet, it distributes the connection between computers and devices in the network.

 Wireless routers come with security features like an integrated firewall, functioning as a hardware firewall using the stateful packet inspection (SPI) technique.
 So, what is a firewall?
 Firewall serves as a fence, and it’s a boundary between a trusted internal network from untrusted external channels.
 Like dedicated hardware firewall appliances, wireless routers enable network administrators to set network security parameters like the time limit allowed for network users to connect to the Internet, the websites allowed to be accessed, and the profiles assigned to primary and guest network users.